 The most commonly used treatment for anal cancer is combination radiation and chemotherapy.

 Treating HPV-Associated Disease at Other Sites, Including the Penis and Mouth

 Penile and some oropharyngeal cancers are associated with HPV infection.
-Treatment options do not differ between HIV-seropositive and HIV-seronegative men and women.
-Data suggest a more favorable prognosis among HPV-associated oropharyngeal cancers, compared with non-HPV-associated oropharyngeal cancers.130
+Treatment options do not differ between HIV-infected and HIV-uninfected men and women.
+Data suggest a more favorable prognosis for HPV-associated oropharyngeal cancers, compared with non-HPV-associated oropharyngeal cancers.135